-Elevated gearing level - The company's managed gearing remained high at 5.2 times (reported gearing at 3.6 times) as on September 30, 2024 (managed gearing at 5.3 times and reported gearing at 3.7 times as on March 31, 2024) though it declined from 5.6 times (reported gearing at 4.1 times) as on March 31, 2023 on account of the moderation in AUM growth.
-The capital adequacy ratio remained adequate at 30.9% as on September 30, 2024 (25.5% as on March 31, 2024; 24.7% as on March 31, 2023).
+Elevated gearing level - The company's capital adequacy ratio stayed adequate at 31.5% as on December 31, 2024 (25.5% as on March 31, 2024; 24.7% as on March 31, 2023).
+However, managed gearing remained elevated at 5.4 times (reported gearing at 3.7 times) as on December 31, 2024 (managed gearing at 5.3 times and reported gearing at 3.7 times as on March 31, 2024).
 AFPL has a strong investor base, which has helped it scale up its operations while maintaining adequate capitalisation.
 ICRA notes that the company raised Rs.
 300 crore through optionally convertible debentures in Q1 FY2025.
 In ICRA's opinion, AFPL would require a capital infusion in the near term to support the envisaged growth while maintaining a prudent capitalisation profile.

 Political, communal, and other risks in microfinance sector, given the marginal borrower profile - Microfinance remains susceptible to the risks associated with unsecured lending to marginal borrowers with limited ability to absorb income shocks and the rising borrower leverage levels owing to an increase in multiple lending in the areas of operations.
-Further, political www.icra .in Page and operational risks associated with microfinance may result in high volatility in the asset quality indicators.
+Further, political and operational risks associated with microfinance may result in high volatility in the asset quality indicators.
 The microfinance industry is prone to socio-political, climatic and operational risks, which could negatively impact its operations.
 AFPL's ability to onboard borrowers with a good credit history, recruit and retain employees as well as improve the geographical diversity of its operations would be key for managing high growth rates while maintaining its credit profile.